9 Easy Sustainable Product Swaps for Your Home

 It can actually be as simple as changing out a few of your home products — like the coffee filter you use or the materials you wrap your leftovers in.

-Are you looking to reduce your waste and improve your environmental footprint this year?
+Are you looking to be more eco friendly, reduce your waste, and improve your environmental footprint this year?

 Out: Dryer sheets